Meaning of Merger

 Diversification of Business

 Conglomerate merger enables the company to diversify its business.
 It helps to overcome risks associated with the vulnerable market.
 If one business sector is declining, the business has the opportunity to overcome the unfavorable situation by performing well in the other diversified sector.
-It is also termed as a conglomerate diversification strategy.
+It is also termed a conglomerate diversification strategy.

 A combined entity always performs better than each individual entity.
 It brings synergies by increasing the sales and revenue of the combined entity.